 - Pain management

-In additional studies, pain has been shown to decrease with meditation, specifically, mindfulness meditation.
-One study indicated that this pain reduction is a result of meditation working on areas of the brain and how they respond to pain.
+In additional studies, pain has been shown to decrease with meditation, specifically, basic mindfulness meditation.
+According to one study, this pain reduction is the result of successful meditation working on brain areas that respond to pain.
 It was also found that these areas are not the naturally occurring opioids in the brain.
 This means that meditation could work in tandem with pain medications and improve pain management.

 A study important to mention found that when mindfulness-based stress reduction (MBSR) was combined with cognitive-behavioral therapy (CBT) to reduce stress the results were promising.
 It was found that those individuals who had both MBSR and CBT therapies reported less pain than those who received standard care for pain.
 This reduction of pain held true at both 26 weeks out and 52 weeks after therapy.